 Lamp Sizes, Lamp Shade Sizes and How to Match Them

-Lamp shades come in various sizes, and it’s important to get the appropriate one for the lamp base.
-Although there’s room for variation, in general, if you’re looking for a lamp shade for a table lamp, it’s best to select a shade with a height of around 2/3 the height of the lamp base.
-If you’re purchasing a shade for a floor lamp, you’ll want to choose one with a height of around 1/3 the height of the base.
+Lamp shades come in various sizes and choosing the right one for your lamp base matters.
+While there’s some flexibility, a good rule of thumb is to select a table lamp shade with a height about 2/3 the height of the lamp base.
+For a floor lamp, aim for a shade about 1/3 the height of the base.

-At Lowe’s you may find some lamp shades and bases labeled according to their size (small, medium, large and extra-large).
-In most cases, you can easily match the shade size to the base size using this system in the store without measuring.
-For example, you should be able to pair a medium lamp base with a medium lamp shade.
-Lamp bases are categorized by their height when measured from the base to the top of the socket.
-Here’s a breakdown of how you may see some lamp bases labeled (see the diagram below for reference) as well as tips on how to use them:
+At Lowe’s, some lamp shades and bases are labeled by size (small, medium, large and extra-large).
+In many cases, you can match the shade to the base using this system without measuring.
+For example, a medium lamp base typically pairs well with a medium lamp shade.
+Lamp bases are categorized by height, measured from the base to the top of the socket.
+You may see the following labels (see the diagram below for reference):

-• Small lamp bases (10 to 14 inches) are well suited for small rooms such as bathrooms and kids rooms, as well as accent lighting and shelves.
+• Small lamp bases (10 to 14 inches) work well in small rooms like bathrooms and kids rooms, as well as for accent lighting and shelves.

-• Medium bases (15 to 21 inches) work for normal-sized bedrooms.
+• Medium bases (15 to 21 inches) suit standard-sized bedrooms.

 • Large and extra-large bases (more than 22 inches) are best for larger bedrooms and living rooms.

-Lamp shades, on the other hand, are categorized at Lowe’s according to their bottom diameter (see the next section for details on measuring).
+Lamp shades, by contrast, are categorized at Lowe’s by their bottom diameter (see the next section for measuring details).
 Sizes include:

 If you’re leaning toward a smaller size shade in proportion to a lamp’s base, ensure the top diameter is the same diameter as the lamp’s base or wider so the shade won’t look mismatched.